 You can leave the Filename field blank, as shown in the figure above.
-In the command sequence of, for example, a button, you can run the corresponding Export > Plot node and, at run time, it will open a file browser window for the user to select a location and file name, as seen in the figure below.
+In the command sequence of, for example, a button, you can run the corresponding Export > Plot node and, at run time, it will open a file browser window for the user to select a location and file name.
+A command of this type is shown in the figure below.

 While developing an application, you may need to use the Model Builder repeatedly to check the exported data.
-In this case, you can use the Filename field for a test file and, by selecting the Always ask for filename check box, a file browser will still be opened at run time.
+In this case, you can use the Filename field for a file used for testing purposes and, by selecting the Always ask for filename checkbox, a file browser will still be opened at run time.